jdeck88/AmphibiaWebDiseasePortal/content/projects.md

 type: "projects"
 ---

-Fetch data from https://api.geome-db.org/projects/174/expeditions and display:
+Fetch data from https://api.geome-db.org/projects/174/expeditions and display this just gets some of the data):